-Radiation Dose Limits for Workers, Public and, Pregnant Women
+Radiation Dose Limits for Public, Workers, and Pregnant Women

 Radiation exposures from radiological procedures represent the largest part of the population’s exposure to artificial radiation.
 We will discuss radiation dose limits for workers, pregnant females, ages 16-18, and public members.